gituserdwu/CGR-InterVarAnnotator/README.md

 sbatch --cpus-per-task=2 --mem=2g --partition=norm --time=24:00:00 mainSnake.sh
 ```

 *runtime, etc. for all possible input vcf.gz files has not been tested.
-You may need to change the time above or parameters in cluster.json accordingly*
+You may need to change the time above or parameters in cluster.json accordingly.
+If pipeline fails due to going over time, simply resubmit using the same command.
+It will pick up where it left off.*